fogbender/b2b-saaskit/src/content/setup/production.md

 1. Copy "Public (Verifier) Key", then save it with `doppler secrets set PROPELAUTH_VERIFIER_KEY --config prd`

 1. Click on "Create New API Key", give the key a name (e.g., `pwf-prod`), copy the key, then save it with `doppler secrets set PROPELAUTH_API_KEY --config prd`

+#### Supabase

+Note that the Supabase free tier has a limit of 2 projects.

+1. Create a new Supabase project and save the new database URL with `doppler secrets set DATABASE_URL --config prd`
+2. Run `doppler run --config prd yarn migrate` to initialize the database.
+You should see your new tables in the <a href="https://app.supabase.com/project/_/editor" >Supabase table editor</a>.

 #### PropelAuth GitHub OAuth (optional)